Trump’s allies are already jockeying for high-powered spots in his administration

 “He’s a former Soros guy who captured the MAGA movement.
 The president loves that, former Democrats that he’s flipped.
 That’s why he loves Elon so much,” said a source familiar with the matter.

-Hank Paulson, a former Goldman Sachs CEO who led George Bush’s Treasury Department during the onset of the Great Recession, is also under consideration – in large part because of the diplomatic ties he’s forged with top officials in the Chinese Communist Party.
+John Paulson, a hedge fund billionaire and megadonor, is also under consideration.
 Jay Clayton, a former chair of the Securities and Exchange Commission, is seen as a “dark horse,” according to one source.

 Lighthizer has also expressed interest in the Treasury post.
 Both Lighthizer and McMahon are also under consideration to run the Commerce Department.

-Note: CORRECTION: An earlier version of this story misidentified an individual who is under consideration for Treasury secretary.
-His name is John Paulson.
-This story also has been updated with additional reporting.